openkfw/TruBudget/README.md

 - [Docker](https://www.docker.com/) (version 17.06 or higher recommended)
 - [Docker-Compose](https://docs.docker.com/compose/)

-> In order to run the full tutorial you should run the EEPPortal nodes in separate VM's
+> In order to run the full tutorial you should run the EEP-Portal nodes in separate VM's

-## Starting the first EEPPortal node
+## Starting the first EEP-Portal node

-The recommended option to get started with EEPPortal is to use the latest stable docker images via docker-compose.
+The recommended option to get started with EEP-Portal is to use the latest stable docker images via docker-compose.
-For more detailed information about the installation and the environment variables or alternative ways to setup EEPPortal check out the [Installation Guide](./doc/tutorials/installation/bare-metal-installation.md).
+For more detailed information about the installation and the environment variables or alternative ways to setup EEP-Portal check out the [Installation Guide](./doc/tutorials/installation/bare-metal-installation.md).

 The required environment variables are set in the `.env` file.
 If you want to use the standard setup, simply copy the `.env_example` file, otherwise explore the posible configuration options in it: